November 25, 2025

 Design Based Solutions

-Design-based solutions remove confounding by:
+Design-based solutions (like Before and After) remove confounding by:

 • selecting cases for comparison in order to eliminate many known/unknown as well as measurable/unmeasurable confounding variables.